-Known Alair is divided roughly into five parts.
+Known Alair is divided roughly into four parts.
 The Northlands include most of the mountain ranges of Known Alair, the Trakar Swamps, and the countries formerly under the dominion of Varkar Barduric.
-The Desolation lies across the centre of Alair like a scar, a vast wasteland of ruin and ash where the Elves' land of Sildor used to be, with their new home of Belamir reclaiming it from the middle.
-The Eastlands are the largely mysterious countries east of the Erean mountains, including Sasutora and Rokugan.
+Much of the northern reaches are now a dragon-haunted wasteland known as the Drachenfels.
+In the centre of the known world is the forest kingdom of Belámir, restored home of the Elves.
 The Southlands comprise all the lands once part of the Erlyid Empire.
 The Deep South starts with the Red Dust Tract and extends away out of common knowledge.